onesignaldevs/onesignaldevs/README.md

-- 👋 Hi!
-Our content can be found in [The OneSignal Org](https://github.com/onesignal).
+👋 Hi!
+If you've landed here, you're probablt looking for our code sample repos which can be found in [The OneSignal Org](https://github.com/onesignal).

 <!---